nataliakuksa/Real-Time-Bus-Tracking/README.md

 # Real-Time-Bus-Tracking
 This project takes data in real time from city bus information.
 It then tracks buses on a map.
+This is similar to transit apps available in various cities (in simplified form).

 How to run: download files into a folder and open Index.html in your broweser.